Working with Schools

 Student Achievement Awards - 2nd Years

 The UCC PLUS+ Student Achievement Awards acknowledges the Potential, Endeavour and Effort of 2nd year students in key subject areas.
 Class teachers nominate two students in each subject area for the award.
-The subject are: Maths, English, Science and Languages including Gaeilge.
+The subject are: Maths, English, Gaeilge and European Languages.
 The students are then invited with their parents / guardians and teachers to a prestigious Awards Ceremony in UCC.

 Science Camp - 2nd Year

 This 1-day camp brings science learning to life in UCC.
 Students apply their science knowledge to use in hands-on practical laboratory sessions in the purpose-designed Eureka Centre.
 Students enjoy use of the state-of-the-art facilities and experience college life as a science student.
 The days ends with the amazing Chemistry Magic Show.

 UCC PLUS+ offer resources to schools to provide extra academic support to students in advance of their Junior Cert exams.
 These small group classes are free to students who may need extra help with exam subjects and can ensure they achieve their best academic performance in the exams.